Oghma-Infinium/Vagabond/Documentation/FAQ.md

 > A: Bug that is now a feature, won't fix.

-## I can't swap naked body on male character!

-> A: Known issue.
-Will be fixed in the next update.

 ## ENB looks weird until opening and closing the map

 > A: Known issue.
 Don't know the cause.
 Open and close the map when you start the game.